Trump says Uganda must find kidnappers of freed U.S. tourist. Uganda responds.

 Trump said in a morning tweet that the kidnappers of Kimberly Sue Endicott and safari guide Jean Paul Mirenge Remezo, who were seized in a national park in southwestern Uganda last week and freed over the weekend, must be brought to justice "openly and quickly."

 A spokesman for the Ugandan government, Ofwono Opondo P'Odel, responded that "there are more gun deaths in the #US" than kidnappings in Uganda."
-But people still flock to the U.S., he said.
+But people still flock to the United States, he said.

 Trump's remarks came amid conflicting reports over whether a ransom was paid for the pair's release.
 Ugandan police said Monday they could not provide specific details on how the rescue mission was accomplished "for future operational security and tactical reasons."